oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 ##### Add nic

-*   when adding Network Interface Properties 'connected' property shuld also be added (VmInfoBuilder- addNetworkInterfaceProperties)
+*   'connected' property of VmNetworkInterface should be stored in the DB

+    * VmNetworkInterfaceDAODbFacadeImpl- save

+*   The 'connect' property will be passed to the VDSM through the ActivateDecativate

 ##### Update nic

-*   throw canDo when trying to update a nic when the vm is running and the nic is plugged.
+*   **shouldn't** throw canDo when trying to update a nic when the vm is running and the nic is plugged.
+*   'connected' property of VmNetworkInterface should be stored in the DB

+    * VmNetworkInterfaceDAODbFacadeImpl- update

 ##### Remove nic